 Crosstalk is any verbal or physical response to another person’s sharing.
 Interrupting, asking questions, and offering advice are considered to be crosstalk in CoDA.
 We take responsibility for ourselves by owning our statements, and not criticizing others.
 In CoDA we encourage the use of “I” statements as a way of focusing the speaker’s attention on their own personal experience.
 Using the word “you” rather than “I” can be a way to avoid owning our individual reality.
-Also in CoDA we do not assume that we know what is true for anyone other than ourselves.
-One example of crosstalk could be, “When you get a cold, you should take vitamins.”
-An appropriate way to express the same thing would be, “I’ve found vitamins to be helpful when I have a cold.”
+Also, in CoDA we do not assume that we know what is true for anyone other than ourselves.
+One example of crosstalk could be, “When you get a cold, you should take vitamins”.
+An appropriate way to express the same thing would be, “I’ve found vitamins to be helpful when I have a cold”.

 Other forms of crosstalk can include: caretaking, physical touching, referring back to a person by name, commenting on what someone has said, or replying directly to what someone has said.
 Offering or receiving comfort during a meeting can encourage us to remove the focus from ourselves and lower the intensity of our feelings.
-We try to limit excessive focus on details during our sharing; this may be part of the disease, enabling us to avoid our feelings.
-One helpful way to share in CoDA is to take just a few sentences to explain a situation, followed by more sharing of what you learned & what came up for you.
+We try to limit excessive focus on details during our sharing as this may be part of the disease, enabling us to avoid our feelings.
+One helpful way to share in CoDA is to take just a few sentences to explain a situation, followed by more sharing of what you learned and what came up for you.
 Details can be shared with a sponsor, friends, or a professional.
-As this is a spiritual program & not a religious program, we also ask that you refrain from using specific religious names & simply use Higher Power or God.
+As this is a spiritual program and not a religious program, we also ask that you refrain from using specific religious names and simply use Higher Power or God.
 Crosstalk involves discussing people, places or things that don’t pertain to your recovery.
 Our recovery requires the focus to be on ourselves!